Professor and Head

-Brent McBride (professor and director of the Child Development Laboratory)
+Professor and Director of the Child Development Laboratory

 Dr. McBride is one of the leading researchers in the area of father involvement in families of children with disabilities.
 His cuttingedge research provides critical insight on how to better support fathers struggling within this challenging parenting context, as well as early intervention personnel working with these families.
 Additionally, he studies the role of child care contexts in influencing children’s obesity and inappropriate weight gain during the early childhood years.

 Dr. McElwain advances understanding of the dynamic early-life interactions between parents and children that shape children’s developing abilities to regulate stress.
 She adopts an interdisciplinary approach that combines neuroscience, psychophysiology, linguistics, and developmental psychology.
 Through investigating stress regulation during early development, she aims to promote healthy parent-child relationships and children’s long-term social and emotional well-being.

 Dr. Ogolsky examines how relational partners maintain healthy romantic relationships across the life course as well as the ways in which law and policy influence daily family life.
 His work has the potential to inform practitioners and promote policy initiatives designed to enhance family dynamics.